- Fiction Writers

 Childrens Author and Visual Artist

 Gordon Reece was born in England in 1963.
 He studied English Literature at Oxford and worked as a teacher before requalifying as a lawyer.
 In 1999 he moved to Spain where he began to write and illustrate for children.
-He lived in Australia for a number of years and is at present, back in England.
+He moved back to Australia in 2005 and currently lives in Bendigo.
 His first book was The Crocodile and the Zebra (SM, Spain, 2002).
 Gordon has also published short stories, cartoons and a graphic novel.